dx-ted-emea/Azure-Resource-Manager-Documentation/Tips-and-tricks/Resource-explorer.md

 ## Summary
 When working with ARM, the Resource Explorer can be an extremely useful tool.
 It is a great way to find ways to use PowerShell to query and make changes.
 If you're working with the REST API it is a great way to get started and quickly test API calls before you start writing code.
 And if you're writing ARM templates it can be a great way to understand the resource hierarchy and find where to put configuration - you can make a change in the Portal and then find the corresponding entries in Resource Explorer!

+For more information, watch the [Channel 9 video with Scott Hanselman and David Ebbo](https://channel9.msdn.com/Shows/Azure-Friday/Azure-Resource-Manager-Explorer-with-David-Ebbo)